Sacred Valley Private Tour Full Day

-After the succulent lunch we go to the town of Ollantaytambo; Built to guard and protect the empire from possible invasions, then have time to walk around the streets of this town and thus have a clearer idea of how life, religion and traditions were in this place during the Inca period.
+After the delicious lunch we go to the town of Ollantaytambo; Built to guard and protect the empire from possible invasions, then have time to walk around the streets of this town and thus have a clearer idea of how life, religion and traditions were in this place during the Inca period.

 Back to the city of Cusco, we will visit the picturesque village of Chinchero where we will appreciate the remains of the royal house of Tupac Inca Yupanqui, the beautiful colonial temple with interesting frescoes on the portico (this place was built on the foundations of an Inca building).

 We can also admire the well preserved Inca walls in the main square of the village.

 Finally, we will return to the city of Cusco, arriving around 18:30 hrs.